 With so much of LA working from home in 2021, that’s far from ideal.

 The good news: recent developments from local companies like Sonic and Starry mean that you might have internet options that don’t show up in all the online search tools (which are mostly owned by the major providers or their advertising partners, so no surprise there.)

 Internet alternatives in Los Angeles boil down to three types of service:

-- AT&T Fiber: AT&T’s fiber service has been expanding throughout 2020–2021 in neighborhoods like Silverlake, Echo Park, and Atwater Village.
+- AT&T Fiber: AT&T’s fiber service has been expanding throughout 2020–2021 in neighborhoods like Silverlake, Los Feliz, Echo Park, and Atwater Village.

 - Internet Resellers: providers like Sonic and Earthlink resell service over AT&T lines in the city.
 Both providers often drop data limits and offer cheaper pricing to tempt customers, although the biggest draw here for many will simply be avoiding AT&T customer service.
 AT&T will still do the installation, but after that you just deal with the reseller.

 - Fixed Wireless Providers: Fixed wireless is a type of internet that’s delivered wirelessly rather than over telephone poles.
 It’s different from mobile LTE in that the connection is fixed, meaning you have a reception device on your roof or window with line-of-sight to the provider’s tower.
 They “beam” the service directly to you, resulting in a more stable connection.
 Starry Internet is the best example of this type of service in Los Angeles, and has been rapidly expanding in neighborhoods like Koreatown and Hollywood since 2018.